markpadam/K8S-Certification/README.md

 Headless is a service that exposes an application running on a set of Pods to other Pods in the cluster.
 Headless makes your application accessible from within the Kubernetes cluster by returning a set of A records for the Pods associated with the service.

 Without selectors is a service that does not select any Pods.
 Without selectors makes it possible to define a service without defining a selector.
 This type of service is not often needed.

+## Ingress
+Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+Traffic routing is controlled by rules defined on the Ingress resource.

+### Ingress Resources
+Ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
+An ingress rule is created to route traffic to a Kubernetes service.
+The traffic routing is controlled by rules defined on the ingress resource.

+### Ingress Controllers
+Ingress controllers are responsible for reading the ingress resource information and processing that data accordingly.
+Different ingress controllers support different annotations.
+The ingress controller is responsible for reading the ingress resource information and processing that data accordingly.

+### Ingress Class
+Ingress class is an annotation that specifies which ingress controller should be used to process the ingress resource information.
+The ingress class annotation is used to specify which ingress controller should be used to process the ingress resource information.

+## Security
+### Authentication
+Authentication is the process of verifying the identity of a user or process.
+Kubernetes supports a number of authentication mechanisms, including X.509 certificates, static tokens, and authentication plugins.

+### Authorization
+Authorization is the process of determining whether a user or process has access to a given resource.
+Kubernetes supports a number of authorization mechanisms, including ABAC, RBAC, Webhook, and Node.

+### Admission Controllers
+Admission controllers are a set of plug-ins that are invoked by the API server prior to persisting the object.
+Admission controllers are a set of plug-ins that are invoked by the API server prior to persisting the object.

+### Certificate based Authentication
+Certificate based authentication is the process of verifying the identity of a user or process using a certificate.
+Certificate based authentication is the process of verifying the identity of a user or process using a certificate.

+### Certificates and TLS
+Certificates are used to verify the identity of a user or process.
+TLS is used to encrypt the communication between two parties.
+Certificates are used to verify the identity of a user or process.
+TLS is used to encrypt the communication between two parties.

+The self-signed certificate authority files are locationed here:
+- /etc/kubernetes/pki/ca.crt
+- /etc/kubernetes/pki/ca.key